storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 ## Creating a Story pt 2 ##
 After a break, we decide to continue refining our story idea.
 You need to reload the "Danger Calls" outline.
-Launch StoryBuilder.
+Launch StoryCAD.

- StoryBuilder displays the File Open menu by default when launched,  and displays the last files you worked on the menu form.
+ StoryCAD displays the File Open menu by default when launched,  and displays the last files you worked on the menu form.
 You can mouse over any of these files to see more details (like the file location.)
 If you haven’t edited the story you’re looking for in a while and it’s not on the list, Click the ‘Open story from disk’ button and browse for it.
-You can work on multiple story outlines in one StoryBuilder session, but StoryBuilder can only work with one story outline at a time.
+You can work on multiple story outlines in one StoryCAD session, but StoryCAD can only work with one story outline at a time.

 At this point we've recorded the initial story idea.
 However, there's a great gulf between a story idea and a finished story.
 At rare intervals, a story idea may spring forth so complete and well formed that it practically writes itself.
 Most ideas, though, are fragments--- a scene, a character, a situation (like this one), an ending, or something else.
 The next step is to convert this fragment, this idea, into a concept.